fps/lv2-horst/README.md

 A simple plugin host exposing plugins as jack clients.
 Features python bindings.

+# Usage

+Since packaging python-extensions is a horrible experience I chose not to do that.
+The python extension library is installed to `$PREFIX/lib/horst`.
+So add `$PREFIX/lib/horst` to your `PYTHONPATH`.

 # Examples

 You can find examples of using lv2-horst in the examples directory.